AndreasThinks/nodeice-board/README.md

 Features:
 - Post creation and listing
 - Commenting on posts
+- Subscription system for notifications about new posts and comments
-- Automatic post expiration (deletion after 7 days)
+- Configurable automatic post expiration (default: 7 days)
 - Simple command-based interaction

 ## Requirements